sguox002/leetcode/leetcode-all.md

 ## two pointer

+<<-1023	Camelcase Matching    		57.1%	Medium
+given a list of string, and a pattern string, if you can insert 0 or more lowercase letters into pattern and make two strings equal, we call matched.
+- capital shall match exactly.
+- using two pointer matching. if capital does not match, return false.
+->>

 <<-1055	Shortest Way to Form String    		57.2%	Medium
 given string src and target, return the min number of subsequence used to reach target string. two pointer, with one using mod.